snowdrop/release-manager/README.md

 ## Introduction

 This project has been designed to investigate different technology able to manage the creation, update or deletion of the JIRA tickets as documented under the table of content.
-They could be used to automate Job's action or for your own personal needs to get a Jira issue, change the status, ...
+It is being also used to automate release process tasks.

-## Release & issues manager
+## Release process

 ### Instructions